-"There seem to be a lot of accidents at the intersection of Route 20 and Coombs/Plank Rd"
+"There seem to be a lot of accidents

+Coombs/Plank Rd"

 Congestion Concerns

 Congestion concerns exist at US 30 and Route 47 and at Orchard Road; along Orchard Road, particularly at intersections; and along Randall Road.

 "During peak hours, I often have to wait two traffic light cycles on Route 31 in order to cross the intersection with Route 20.
 Even in off-peak hours, I wait an extended period of time due to the configuration of the traffic lights."